3 New Cases Of COVID-19 In Managed Isolation

 There are three new cases of COVID-19 to report in New Zealand today, all detected in recent returnees in managed isolation.
 There are no new community cases.

-Wide testing around these known cases allows us to have greater confidence that there are not possible undetected links in the chain of transmission.
-Laboratories in Auckland have received more than 22,000 tests from the community since Case D came to light on Thursday, all returning negative results except for Case E, who is a close contact of Case D.
+This is a good number of daily tests.
+It reflects the commitment of New Zealanders to getting tested, and also the hard work of those involved in taking and processing the tests.

-However, we continue to encourage anyone who visited a location of interest during the relevant time period to get tested – to ensure that we quickly identify anyone who may have been infected.
+We continue to encourage anyone who visited a location of interest during the relevant time period for the November cluster to get tested – to ensure we can quickly identify anyone who may have been infected.

-Anyone who develops cold or flu symptoms anywhere in the country should immediately get in touch with their health care provider or Healthline (0800 358 5453) and get a test.
+As part of this enhanced surveillance we are continuing to have two pop up testing facilities in central and east Auckland.
+Both locations are walk-in and don’t require a pre-booked appointment.

+The central Auckland pop-up testing location is on High Street close to a number of the ‘Locations of interest’ and will be open on Saturday and Sunday.
+The east Auckland location at 292A Botany Road (Spectrum House) will be open until at least Monday.
+All testing locations are available on the ARPHS website.

-Our systems have the best chance of staying ahead of COVID-19 if everyone who becomes unwell with cold or flu like symptoms, stays at home and seeks a test quickly, and all New Zealanders are keeping track of where they have been and who they have seen.
+We have the best chance of staying ahead of COVID-19 if everyone who becomes unwell with cold or flu like symptoms stays at home and seeks a test quickly, and all New Zealanders are keeping track of where they’ve been and who they’ve seen.

+We have previously established genome linkage between Cases A, B, C, D and E in the Quarantine cluster and will continue our investigation into the epidemiological links.
+Continued close contact testing around these cases has not identified any further confirmed cases.

 NZ COVID Tracer app